carlosmonserrat/libgenextension/README.md

-# Quick pb search
+# Quick libgen search
-A quick search of torrents for pirate bay
+A quick search of torrents for libgen books